Proposal (45) to South American Classification Committee

 Comments from Robbins: " I vote "yes" to considering ignota and obscura as conspecific and applying the English name "Moustached" The Islers did an excellent job of documenting the rationale for these changes."

-Comments from Silva: "No. In fact, my proposal is that the Isler's data are indicating that ignota, obscura and brachyura are distinctive species.
-If ignota is distinct in plumage from obscura but not in voice, it must have specific status as well because different characters have different rates of evolution and one cannot expect to find in nature biological species presenting differences in both plumage and voice."
+Comments from Silva: "NO. In fact, my proposal is that the Isler's data are indicating that ignota, obscura, and brachyura are distinctive species.
+If ignota is distinct in plumage from obscura but not in voice, it must have specific status as well because different characters have different rates of evolution, and one cannot expect to find in nature biological species presenting differences in both plumage and voice."